- UNM 2016-2017 Catalog

 - >College of Fine Arts

-This section of the Catalog provides information about the College of Fine Arts to assist the student who plans to major in art education, art history, art studio, interdisciplinary film and digital media, media arts, music, theatre, dance, or design for performance.
+This section of the Catalog provides information about the College of Fine Arts to assist the student who plans to major in art education, art history, art studio, interdisciplinary film and digital media, media arts, music, music education, theatre, dance, or design and technology for performance.

 In addition to the section on general academic regulations at the University, consult the list of courses offered by the college.
-These courses appear under nine headings:
+These courses appear under eleven headings:

 In considering the course descriptions, note the prerequisites, as they determine the sequence in which courses may be taken.
 Also, note that not all courses are offered every semester.
 While the descriptions indicate the general pattern in which courses are offered, students should consult the current Schedule of Classes to learn which courses are offered in a given semester.